 Immigration and your departure

-You need to be aware that failure to comply with your visa conditions could result in the cancellation of your enrolment which may affect your visa.
+You need to be aware that failure to comply with your visa conditions could result in the cancellation of your enrolment, which may affect your visa.
 It is important to take action early if you think you have a problem that could affect your student visa.

-You need to make sure that you understand your visa conditions.
+Understand your visa conditions.
 Common conditions for student visas include:

-- Enrolment in your program in all compulsory study periods
+- Consistent enrolment in your program

 - Maintaining OSHC for the duration of your visa